“Hard road to recovery” for teen shot in neck

 FAYETTEVILLE, Ark.
-(KFTA) — A 17 year old who was shot in the neck is in intensive care at Washington Regional Medical Center and is making some positive progress, according to the family.
+(KNWA) — A 17 year old who was shot in the neck is in intensive care at Washington Regional Medical Center and is making some positive progress, according to the family.

 “We’re truthfully glad that he’s alive, because this could’ve gone even more horribly than it is,” Kevin King said.